marc-poljak/terraform-plan-filter/README.md

 - 📱 Multiple output formats (text, JSON, HTML)
 - 🧰 Simple to use with Terraform JSON plan output

+## ⚠️ Disclaimer

+**USE AT YOUR OWN RISK**.
+This tool is provided "as is", without warranty of any kind, express or implied.
+Neither the authors nor contributors shall be liable for any damages or consequences arising from the use of this tool.
+Always:

+- 🧪 Test in a non-production environment first
+- ✓ Verify results manually before taking action
+- 💾 Maintain proper backups
+- 🔒 Follow your organization's security policies

 ## 🛠️ Installation

 ### Build from source